OpenCilk/infrastructure/README.md

 - [Beta] Apple M1 and other 64-bit ARM processors

 The present version has been tested on the following operating systems:
+Note: non-Mac OS systems require the installation of GCC (or equivalent): this provides necessary include files and system libraries.
+Any compiler you are likely to have installed on a modern multicore system should work.

 - Ubuntu 18.04 and 20.04
   - including via the Windows Subsystem for Linux v2 (WSL2) on Windows 10